 How can a back brace help?

-A back brace can help you by providing additional support for your spine and muscles.
+A back brace for back pain can help you by providing additional support for your spine and muscles.
 By keeping your body in the proper posture, it will help by keeping pressure off your spinal nerves and since this is the reason why you are experiencing pain, it can help ease your pain.

 Using a back support can also help you go through your regular or daily activities without straining your back too much or causing yourself pain.
 If you bend or lift frequently or have recurring back pain that flares up with use, proper bending and lifting, and wearing a back brace can help you prevent back injury and lesson painful flare-ups.
 Along with good lifting technique and using a back brace to help support your back will help you avoid injury.